F1 Calendar 2026 – Full Formula 1 Race Schedule With Results

 Sprint Events

-Just as in 2025, the season will feature six sprint events at the following Grand Prix:
+As with the F1 schedule in 2025, the season will feature six sprint events at the following Grand Prix:

 • China – 13th to 15th March